 The Earth Arcade is the way we share our research.
 Our bread and butter are exhibits at public events, including science festivals, where we try to go beyond the traditional tabletop demonstrations to create exciting and innovative themed spaces.
+Within the spaces we create we showcase activities from The SeriousGeoGames Lab and other demonstrations produced by members of the Energy and Environment Institute.

 Working with colleagues from University of Hull Drama we created our ‘Forest’ themed space for Hull’s Freedom Festival in 2019, featuring an interactive 360 degree forest soundscape.
 We have used versions of this space at further events.